empa-scientific-it/how-to-git/tutorial.md

 - Agree by clicking on `Commit changes` again.

 ### Check the history
-You can check all sorts of changes in git: from files, from repository, from the whole repository network.
+In Git, you can view all kinds of changes - whether for a single file, the entire repository, or even across the full network of repositories.
-1. To check the history of the file you just have modified, you open the file from your repository.
+1. To check the **history of the file** you just modified, open that file in your repository.
-On the top right, next to the edit button, you will also find an clock Icon next to :clock4:`History`.
+At the top-right corner, above the edit button, you will find a clock icon labeled :clock4:`History`.
-It will open up the history of commits showing the previously chosen Commit message, the author of the the Commit and the [Sha](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits#about-commits), which is an unique ID for a commit within Git.
+Clicking it will open the history of commits, showing the commit message, the author of the commit and the [SHA](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits#about-commits), which is a unique identifier for each commit within Git.
 1. To see the **history of all changes in the repository** you are currently working on, go to the repository's main page.
 Under the green `Code` button, you will find another one, labeled :clock4:`Commits`, followed by the number of commits made to the current branch.
 By clicking this you can see the same information as in the history of a file, but for all the files of the repository.